agnstege/CipherTrust-KMIP-Key-Xfer-TS/README.md

       1.5)update/confirm the settings in kc.sh

-e) The KMIP library comes from PYKMIP.
+d) The KMIP library comes from PYKMIP.
 You can find their documentation here: https://pykmip.readthedocs.io/en/latest/client.html

-f) Opensource informaton for PyKMIP can be found here:  https://github.com/OpenKMIP/PyKMIP
+e) Opensource informaton for PyKMIP can be found here:  https://github.com/OpenKMIP/PyKMIP